-A Level II ADR is required if the receiving water is designated with a 1C Drinking Water Source Use or the Executive SecretaryDirector determines that the discharge may have a major impact on water quality.
+Per UAC R317-2-3.5.a(1), the Director may require a Level II ADR for any project that has the potential to cause a major impact to water quality, unless the project is specifically exempted from the Level II ADR requirement per UAC R317-2-3.5.b.
 Otherwise, all of the following conditions must apply before a Level II ADR is required for a proposed activity: 1) it must be a new or expanded action, 2) it must be an action that is regulated by the DWQ, and 3) the action must have a reasonable likelihood of degrading water quality.
 Additional details for each of the preceding requirements are provided below.
 Figure 1 provides a flow chart to assist with determining whether a Level II ADR is required.